-By engaging in this more direct way, brands could demonstrate that they are committed to meeting specific cultural needs, are moving with latest market trends and responding rapidly to changing consumer habits.
+By engaging in this more direct way, brands could demonstrate a commitment to meeting specific cultural needs, are moving with the latest market trends and responding rapidly to changing consumer habits.

-With the moveable feast that national and international regulatory rulings have become (and as they are likely to remain for the foreseeable…), connected packaging could be instrumental in keeping products fully compliant.
+With the moveable feast that national and international regulatory rulings have become (and as they are likely to remain for the foreseeable future), connected packaging could be instrumental in keeping products fully compliant.

 As well as modifications for regulatory purposes, this method could also accommodate recipe changes and other modifications to the copy – without needing a complete artwork redesign and reprint each time anything changes.

-In summary, innovative technologies like connected packaging can move the sector forwards and help to establish new export markets, build up existing ones and allow retailers and brands to steal a march on the competition.
+In summary, innovative technologies like connected packaging can move the sector forward.
+They can also help to establish new export markets while building up existing ones.
+Finally, they allow retailers and brands to steal a march on the competition.

-First, the inevitable technology issues and complex compliance questions will need to be ironed out for these kind of applications.
-Then, used well, connected packaging could help shatter the notion of distance and build a relationship with customers at home and abroad that is personalised, relevant and on trend.
+First, the inevitable technology issues and complex compliance questions will need to be ironed out for these kinds of applications.
+Then, connected packaging could shatter the notion of distance and build a relationship with customers at home and abroad that is personalised, relevant and on-trend.